clee704/cpucoolerchart/docs/index.rst

 All endpoints returning a list of items in JSON format returns an object containing two properties *count* and *items*. *count* is the number of items in the *items* array.
 The order of items is undefined and may not in the same order for each request.
-Properties of an item is described in a table.
-When there is an asterisk at the end of a property name, it means that the property may have ``null`` as its value.
+Each item has properties described in following tables.
+Properties with an asterisk at the end of its name can be ``null``.

 Most of the endpoints are CORS enabled using the :func:`~cpucoolerchart.views.crossdomain` decorator.